 What's your favorite part about fly fishing?

 The natural beauty.
 You're in an awesome setting and the insects themselves are beautiful.
 They're just these delicate little animals that only live for one day.
-The larva (nymphs) live under the water for a year and then in one day they emerge, they molt, they mate, they lay their eggs, and they die.
-The fish are beautiful, the setting is beautiful, the whole thing just fits together.
-It's a fun way to spend time outside.
+The larva (nymphs) live under the water for a year or more and then in one day, they emerge, they molt, they mate, they lay their eggs, and they die.
+The fish are beautiful, the setting is beautiful; the whole thing just fits together.
+It's a great way to spend time outside.

 What local resources would you recommend?